 You can connect to the internet by renting a pocket wifi device or buying a sim card.
 Personally, we prefer the former but either way is fine.
-Whichever you prefer, you can get either through Klook.
-They offer plenty of wifi options in Hong Kong so be sure to go through the list and find one that’s most convenient for you.
-You may be able to pick it up in Hong Kong or from your country of origin.
+Whichever you prefer, you can get them through Klook or Get Your Guide.

 3. Get an Octopus Card

 Ren’s cousin tells us that all you need to survive in Hong Kong is a mobile phone and an Octopus Card.
 She was right.
 This incredibly convenient card can be used for so many things in Hong Kong.
 We bought them primarily for public transportation but you can use it for taxis, supermarkets, convenience stores, coffee shops, even bookstores.